 Award winning Maltese violinist Nadine Galea has performed all over Europe including Austria, The Netherlands, Switzerland, Malta, Croatia, Macedonia, Slovenia and across Italy and the UK, in prestigious venues such as London’s Buckingham Palace, Kensington Palace, Victoria and Albert Museum, St James’s Piccadilly, The National Gallery, Geneva’s Victoria Hall, Houses of Parliament and Malta’s Prime Minister Auberge (Malta Arts Festival).
 She has performed for Prince William, Jeremy Corbyn, Judi Dench, Will.i.am, the EU delegates in The Hague and Geneva and performed private house concerts for pop star Madonna and Tim Berners Lee.
 As an orchestral player, she has performed in venues such as the London Royal Festival Hall, the Berlin Konzerthaus and Amsterdam Concertgebouw for princess Beatrix and worked with conductors such as Sir Colin Davis (EUYO) and Bernard Haitink.

-Nadine is a very versatile violinist and apart from her classical work, she is a member of the Maltese folk-fusion quintet Nafra, performing in festivals such as the Mediterraneo Jazz Festival (Italy) and Folkest broadcast on Slovenian TV (alongside Jethro Tull), a member of Graffiti Classics, an all dancing, singing string quartet performing shows internationally, ZHL String Quartet performing interactive comedy performances in Covent Garden and the blues/latin/gypsy influenced Marini Trio performing in leading venues such as the Jazz Cafe, Ronnie Scott’s bar, Troubadour, The 02 for Europe’s largest Blues Fest and the Royal Albert Hall.
+Nadine is a very versatile violinist and apart from her classical work, she is the founder of the beatbox-violin-guitar-vocals duo Silk’n Beats, a member of the Maltese folk-fusion quintet Nafra, performing in festivals such as the Mediterraneo Jazz Festival (Italy) and Folkest broadcast on Slovenian TV (alongside Jethro Tull), a member of Graffiti Classics, an all dancing, singing string quartet performing shows internationally, ZHL String Quartet performing interactive comedy performances in Covent Garden and the blues/latin/gypsy influenced Marini Trio performing in leading venues such as the Jazz Cafe, Ronnie Scott’s bar, Troubadour, The 02 for Europe’s largest Blues Fest and the Royal Albert Hall.

 Nadine graduated from the Royal College of Music, London with both a Bachelors and Masters degree under professors Dona Lee Croft, Radu Blidar and Jazz violin with Christian Garrick.
 She is sponsored by the EMI, Joseph Calleja and Janatha Stubbs foundations, private donors and several competitive UK awards.
 Aged sixteen, she was handpicked and awarded a two-year scholarship by the legendary Trio di Trieste to study chamber music with them and the Trio di Parma in Italy.